-- Turn master on-off valve to OFF and remove water chamber. - Disconnect the capillary tube at the transducer. - To gain access to the under side, set the pump onto its back. - Push the black plug out of the keyhole slot on the front of the pump.
+- Turn master on-off valve to OFF and remove water chamber. - Disconnect the capillary tube from the transducer. - To gain access to the underside, set the pump onto its back. - Push the black plug out of the keyhole slot on the front of the pump.
 Pull the capillary tube inside, through the keyhole. - From underneath, disconnect the other end of the capillary tube from the stopcock manifold. - Install the new capillary tube in reverse order taking care to attach the end of the capillary tube to the stopcock manifold securely.

-6.6 INSPECTING THE DRYING CYLINDER
+INSPECTING THE DRYING CYLINDER 6.6